zimmski/tavor/doc/complete-example.md

 done
 ```

-Executing this script reveals no error meaning all tests passed.
+Executing this script reveals no errors meaning all tests passed.
+Since this is not very exciting we will integrate in the next section some bugs into the implementation.

+##